Resiniferatoxin: Total synthesis

 One of the main challenges in synthesizing a molecule such as resiniferatoxin is forming the three-ring backbone of the structure.
 The Wender group was able to form the first ring of the structure by first synthesizing Structure 1 in Figure 1.
 By reducing the ketone of Structure 1 followed by oxidizing the furan nucleus with m-CPBA and converting the resulting hydroxy group to an oxyacetate, Structure 2 can be obtained.
 Structure 2 contains the first ring of the three-ring structure of RTX.
 It reacts through an oxidopyrylium cycloaddition when heated with DBU in acetonitrile to form Structure 4 by way of Intermediate 3.
 Several steps of synthesis are required to form Structure 5 from Structure 4, with the main goal of positioning the allylic branch of the seven-membered ring in a trans conformation.
 Once this conformation is achieved, zirconocene-mediated cyclization of Structure 5 can occur, and oxidizing the resulting hydroxy group with TPAP will yield Structure 6.
 Structure 6 contains all three rings of the RTX backbone and can then be converted to resiniferatoxin through additional synthesis steps attaching the required functional groups.

 An alternative approach to synthesizing the three-ring backbone makes use of radical reactions to create the first and third rings in a single step, followed by the creation of the remaining ring.
-It has been proposed by the Inoue group of the University of Tokyo.
+It has been proposed by the Masayuki Inoue group of the University of Tokyo.

 Toxicity

-At 16 billion Scoville units, resiniferatoxin is rather toxic and can inflict chemical burns in minute quantities.
+At 16 billion Scoville units, resiniferatoxin is toxic and can inflict chemical burns in minute quantities.
 The primary action of resiniferatoxin is to activate sensory neurons responsible for the perception of pain.
-It is currently the most potent TRPV1 agonist known, with ~500x higher binding affinity for TRPV1 than capsaicin, the active ingredient in hot chili peppers such as those produced by Capsicum annuum.
+It is currently the most potent TRPV1 agonist known, with a binding affinity for TRPV1 about 500 times higher than pure capsaicin, the active ingredient in hot chili peppers such as those produced by Capsicum annuum.
+It is 1000-10,1000 times more potent than capsaicin for effects on thermoregulation and neurogenic inflammation.
 For rats, LD50 through oral ingestion is 148.1 mg/kg.
-Animal experiments on rats suggest that, in humans, ingestion of 1.672 g may be fatal or cause serious damage to health.
 It causes severe burning pain in sub-microgram (less than 1/1,000,000th of a gram) quantities when ingested orally.

 Research

-Sorrento Therapeutics has been developing RTX as a means to provide pain relief for forms of advanced cancer.